How to manage credentials

 If the credential is only known to the client, this will first upload it to the controller and then relate it to the model.

 This command does not affect any existing relations between the credential and other models.
-If the credential is already related to a single model, this operation will simply cause the credential to be related to two models.
+If the credential is already related to a single model, this operation will just cause the credential to be related to two models.

-See more:
+See more: juju set-credential

 Update a credential

-command followed by the name of the cloud and the name of the credential.
+To update a credential, run the update-credential command followed by the name of the cloud and the name of the credential.
 For example:

 juju update-credential mycloud mycredential